compintell/Mooncake.jl/docs/src/index.md

 You should take this with a pinch of salt, as it seems highly likely that we will have to revisit some design choices when optimising performance -- we do not, however, anticipate requiring major re-writes to the design as part of performance optimisation.
 We aim to reach the maintenance phase of the project before 01/06/2024.

+!!! details "Updates"
     *Update: (07/02/2025)*
     We're largely in phase 3 now.
     We're largely working on documentation, and resolving existing issues.
     There are several ways that we _could_ improve the performance of Mooncake.jl on e.g. low-level loops, but our feeling is that the performance is generally good _enough_ to mean that it's more important to ensure that Mooncake is very stable.

     *Update: (30/04/2024)*
     Phase 2 continues!
     We are now finding that `Mooncake.jl` comfortably outperforms compiled `ReverseDiff.jl` on type-stable code in all of the situations we have tested.
     Optimising to get similar performance to `Enzyme.jl` is an on-going process.

     *Update: (22/03/2024)*
-~~Phase 2 is now further along.~~
+    Phase 2 is now further along.
-~~`Mooncake.jl` now uses something which could reasonably be described as a source-to-source system to perform AD.~~ ~~At present the performance of this system is not as good as that of Enzyme, but often beats compiled ReverseDiff, and comfortably beats Zygote in any situations involving dynamic control flow.~~
+    `Mooncake.jl` now uses something which could reasonably be described as a source-to-source system to perform AD.
+    At present the performance of this system is not as good as that of Enzyme, but often beats compiled ReverseDiff, and comfortably beats Zygote in any situations involving dynamic control flow.
-~~The present focus is on dealing with some remaining performance limitations that should make `Mooncake.jl`'s performance much closer to that of Enzyme, and consistently beat ReverseDiff on a range of benchmarks.~~
+    The present focus is on dealing with some remaining performance limitations that should make `Mooncake.jl`'s performance much closer to that of Enzyme, and consistently beat ReverseDiff on a range of benchmarks.
-~~Fortunately, dealing with these performance limitations necessitates simplifying the internals substantially.~~
+    Fortunately, dealing with these performance limitations necessitates simplifying the internals substantially.

     *Update: (16/01/2024)*
-~~Phase 2 is now well underway.
+    Phase 2 is now well underway.
 We now make use of a much faster approach to interpreting / executing Julia code, which yields performance that is comparable with ReverseDiff (when things go well).
-The current focus is on ironing out performance issues, and simplifying the implementation.~~
+The current focus is on ironing out performance issues, and simplifying the implementation.

     *Update: (06/11/2023)*
-~~We are mostly through the first phase.~~ ~~Correctness testing is proceeding well, and we are ironing out known issues.~~ ~~Notably, our broad experience at present is that as we continue to increase the amount of Julia code on which the package is tested, things fail for known, predictable, straightforwardly-fixable reasons (largely missing rrules for `ccall`s), rather than unanticipated problems.~~
+    We are mostly through the first phase.
+    Correctness testing is proceeding well, and we are ironing out known issues.
+    Notably, our broad experience at present is that as we continue to increase the amount of Julia code on which the package is tested, things fail for known, predictable, straightforwardly-fixable reasons (largely missing rrules for `ccall`s), rather than unanticipated problems.

-~~Please note that, since we have yet to enter phase 2 of the project, we have spent _no_ time whatsoever optimising for performance.~~
+    Please note that, since we have yet to enter phase 2 of the project, we have spent _no_ time whatsoever optimising for performance.
-~~We strongly believe that there is nothing in principle preventing us from achieving excellent performance.~~ ~~However, currently, you should expect to experience _amazingly_ poor performance.~~
+    We strongly believe that there is nothing in principle preventing us from achieving excellent performance.
+    However, currently, you should expect to experience _amazingly_ poor performance.

 ### What things should work well